Technical Stuff

 THIS SITE.

 This website was originally built on Geocities with PageBuilder, a web editor that disappeared in 2009 when Yahoo eliminated Geocities.
-I established my own domain, tgreybirds.com, with Yahoo, and had the contents of my site transferred here.
+I then established this domain, tgreybirds.com, with Yahoo, and had the contents of my site transferred here.
 After floundering around for a while, I adopted SeaMonkey Composer as my website editor in early 2010, and shifted to the very similar KomPozer in 2011.
 The pages added or rebuilt with these editors have a period after their names on the alphabetical index page, and the species name at the top of their species pages is in bold.
 I'm told that they are in relatively clean HTML, while the older pages created by PageBuilder are quite messy.
 Thanks to Joe Neto for helping me save the work I'd put into the Geocities site, and to Devon Cattell for helping me find a sufficiently dummy-proof web editor.

-updated 9/12/11
+updated 11/21/13

 home